-How do you know what’s genuine and what’s a scam?
-A telltale sign of a fraudulent advertisement is often the price; scammers will usually advertise a great sounding deal at a way-too-good-to-be-true price in order to lure tenants in.
+A sign of a fraudulent advertisement is often the price; scammers will usually advertise a great sounding deal at a way-too-good-to-be-true price to lure tenants in, especially students.

-Even before you’re asked to send any money, warning signs can appear.
-Often the person posing as a landlord will try to convince you that they live abroad, or have been let down before, so need you to prove that you’re serious by paying a deposit before viewing.
+Sometimes the person posing as a landlord will try to convince you that they live abroad, or have been let down before, so ask you to prove that you’re serious by paying a deposit before viewing.
 They might also start asking for your identity documents before you’ve even met.
 These could be used to carry out more serious identity fraud.

 Often the flats that are advertised don’t exist, or belong to an unaware property owner.
-We strongly advise against paying or signing anything before viewing a property.
-This is partly so that you don’t arrive to your new home to find any unexpected surprises, but also in order that you can check that the property really exists.
+We strongly advise against paying or signing anything before viewing a property in person.
 A quick Land Registry search will cost you £3 and will tell you who owns the property.

-If you’re ever unsure about whether an advertisement is a scam, contact us for advice.
+If you’re unsure about whether an advertisement is a scam, we'll look into it for you.